-Software and licenses 3 to 5 years
+Software, licenses and patents 1 to 8 years

 Customer-related intangible assets (agreements and similar) up to 17 years

 Property, plant and equipment

 Land not depreciated

 Buildings 13 to 50 years

 Plant and machinery 3 to 25 years

 Other equipment, furniture and fixtures 3 to 13 years

-Investment subsidies and investment grants from governments are not deducted from the acquisition or production cost; they are recognized as liabilities and released to income over the same period in which the subsidized asset is depreciated.
+Investment subsidies and investment grants from governments are not deducted from the cost of an asset; they are recognized as liabilities and released to income over the same period in which the subsidized asset is depreciated.

 Borrowing costs that are directly attributable to the acquisition, construction, or production of a qualifying asset are recognized as an asset, if material, and are amortized over the useful life of the facility.
 A qualifying asset is an asset that necessarily takes a substantial period of time to be prepared for its intended use or sale.
 Borrowing costs are calculated using a group-wide borrowing rate.
+For funds borrowed specifically for a qualifying asset, the interest rate on these borrowings is applicable.